NX provides a Managed Virtual Linux Desktop on and off campus.

 If you are using windows you can use “findstr 4040” instead of “grep 4040”

 Now in the NX client create a connection to localhost on port 4040 or the port you have chosen to use.

 Mobaxterm users can setup the tunnel in the GUI.
-Here we show how to do this with Google Authenticator authentication to act-ssh.
-You can also use ssh key authentications, see act-ssh with MobaXterm – step by step guide.
+Here we show how to do this with a one time authentication to arc-ssh.
+You can also use ssh key authentications, see arc-ssh with MobaXterm – step by step guide.

 Then save the tunnel and start it by clicking on the “play” button

 The above approach will require you will enter the verification code each time you start the tunnel.
-If you want to automate this, you should use ssh key authentication, and connect to act-ssh on port 2222 (option 2 in the act-ssh instructions).
-In that case you should enter port 2222 for act-ssh when setting up the tunnel.
-If your ssh keys are generated in MobaXterm, tunnel connection should pick it up automatically and you do not need to set it up separately (you should use the most recent version of MobaXterm).
-See act-ssh with MobaXterm – step by step guide
+If you want to automate this, you should use ssh key authentication, and connect to arc-ssh If your ssh keys are generated in MobaXterm, the tunnel connection should pick it up automatically and you do not need to set it up separately (you should use the most recent version of MobaXterm).
+See arc-ssh with MobaXterm – step by step guide